opencord/docs/charts/storage.md

 ### Example: XOS Database on a local directory

-For development and testing, it may be useful to persist the XOS database
+For development and testing, it may be useful to persist the XOS database.

+First, configure your nodes to deploy the [local-directory](#local-directory) chart, then run:

 ```shell
 helm install -f examples/xos-db-local-dir.yaml -n xos-core xos-core